1oly/AeroAcoustics.jl/docs/src/index.md

 ### Source integration
 In a typical workflow, the acoustic images are used to focus on selected regions of the spatial domain and extract a spectrum.
-The source integration is called with
+The source integration is used on an acoustic map, e.g., `b`, `xSC`, or `xD`, computed above.
 ```
-sourceintegration(x,E,int_region)
+sourceintegration(b,E,int_region)
 ```
-where `x` is the source map, `E` the environment struct and `int_region` describe the limits of a square to integrate over.
+where `b` is the source map, `E` the environment struct and `int_region` describe the limits of a square to integrate over.
 A utility function `AeroAcoustics.point_to_region` can help define limits by giving a point and extent as input, e.g.,
 ```